 The design of TWI programs allows students to master academic content while becoming bilingual, biliterate, and multiculturally competent.
 Although there is flexibility in how TWI programs are structured and implemented, certain features of TWI programs are essential.
 Essential components for TWI programs include:

-*Note: The Department will be working on One-Way Immersion Guidance this year.
-The information below is in draft form and will be finalized before the beginning of SY 2021-2022.
+*Note: The Department will be working on One-Way Immersion Guidance.
+The information below is in draft form and will be updated when guidance is finalized.

 One Way Immersion (OWI) programs typically include native English-speakers or native speakers of the second language as most of the students enrolled.
 In OWI classrooms, instruction takes place in two languages, English, and the partner language.
 Students in this program use both languages to learn content and language simultaneously.